dmit1530-term1231-a01-submission/lab-06/README.md

 This lab will be out of five (5) marks.
 You will be graded on the following criteria:

 1. Bootstrap Components.
-Bootstrap components, such as the navbar and card component, are correctly structured, functional, and styled to closely resemble the provided screenshots. (+1)
+Bootstrap components, such as the card component, are correctly structured, functional, and styled to closely resemble the provided screenshots. (+1)

 2. Bootstrap Grid.
 The Bootstrap Grid system is used to create a mobile-first flex layout; specifically, this entails using a container, rows, and various column classes, in the correct nesting order.
-Different sections of the website adapt to the size of the viewport and change their layout based upon Bootstrap's predefined breakpoints. (+2)
+Different sections of the website adapt to the size of the viewport and change their layout based upon Bootstrap's predefined breakpoints. (+3)

-3. Bootstrap Icon Library.
-Bootstrap's icon library is used for a brand logo and social media links in the footer. (+1)

-4. Bootstrap Utility Classes.
+3. Bootstrap Utility Classes.
 Utility classes are utilised throughout the layout to define typographic styles, box shadows, form component styles, and colours. (+1)

-Submissions that do not pass W3C Validation will receive a grade of 0%.